-The Company's total research and development expenses were \$71.6 million, \$56.5 million and \$49.4 million in 2008, 2007 and 2006, respectively, or 15.0%, 14.7% and 18.7% of total revenue, respectively.
-As of December 31, 2008, the Company's product development staff consisted of approximately 520 full time employees, most of whom hold advanced degrees and have industry experience in engineering, mathematics, computer science or related disciplines.
-The Company has traditionally invested significant resources in research and development activities and intends to continue to make significant investments in this area, particularly as it relates to ongoing integration and evolution of its portfolio of software technologies.
+The Company's total research and development expenses were \$79.9 million, \$71.6 million and \$56.5 million in 2009, 2008 and 2007, respectively, or 15.4%, 15.0% and 14.7% of total revenue, respectively.
+As of December 31, 2009, the Company's product development staff consisted of approximately 500 full-time employees, most of whom hold advanced degrees and have industry experience in engineering, mathematics, computer science or related disciplines.
+The Company has traditionally invested significant resources in research and development activities, and intends to continue to make significant investments in this area, particularly as it relates to ongoing integration and evolution of its framework and portfolio of software technologies.